|

 Clouds, Yom Kippur, and Climate Change: In the Balance

-We read in the Yom Kippur liturgy, "I have blotted out your transgressions like a thick cloud, and your sins like a cloud."
-(Isa.
-44:22 – see Hebrew for all verses quoted below.)
+"I blotted out your transgressions like a thick cloud, and your sins like a cloud."
+(Isaiah 44:22 – see Hebrew for all verses quoted below.)

-As climate change becomes one of the most pressing issues of our time, this verse from Isaiah about clouds stand out in a new way.
-These days we look to the clouds not only to see if it will rain, but also to discern the traces of global climate change, the fearsome prospect that climate could become not only warmer but also unstable, melting polar caps, creating hurricanes, flooding cities and destroying ecosystems.
-The sky looms not only over our heads, but also in our imagination, as the mirror of how our hand is changing this planet.
+As climate change has become one of the most pressing issues of our time, this verse from Isaiah about clouds stands out in a new way.
+These days we look to the clouds not only to see if it will rain, but also to discern the traces of global climate change, the fearsome prospect that climate will become not only warmer but also unstable, melting polar caps, creating hurricanes, flooding cities, parching valleys and burning forests, destroying ecosystems.
+The sky that looms not only over our heads, but also in our imagination, has become a mirror that reflects how our hand is changing this planet.

-According to the Talmud (Yoma 86a), a sin between a person and God, bein adam lamakom can be blown away by t'shuvah alone, while even a sin against another person can be dissipated by appeasing them.
-But some sins are not forgiven, the Talmud teaches, until sufferings m'markin, scratch them out.
-This is the harsher meaning of blot out – not to erase the errant mark or to soak it up, but to add ink to it or abrade it, until it can no longer be read.
-This is why we say about someone who is the source of great evil, "May their name be blotted out."
+According to the Talmud (Yoma 86a), a sin between a person and God, bein adam lamakom can be dissipated by t'shuvah alone, while most sins against another person can be dissipated by also appeasing that person – kind of like the `anan in the verse.
+But some sins are not forgiven, the Talmud teaches, until personal sufferings m'markin/"scratch" them out.
+This is the harsher version of blotting out – not to erase the errant mark or to soak it up, but to spill ink onto it and scratch ink into it and abrade it, until it can no longer be read.
+That corresponds to blotting out "like an `av".
+(This is the kind of blotting out we mean when we say about someone who is a source of great evil, "May their name be blotted out.")

-The rub, so to speak, with climate change, is that we don't always know what category our environmental wrongs fall into, those "sins" that are literally bein adam lamakom, between us and this place, this planet.
-What we do know is that in just a few generations, the carbon that was removed, over many millions of years by untold numbers of long-gone organisms and species, is being released.
+The rub, so to speak, with climate change, is that we can't be sure what category our environmental wrongs fall into, our "sins" that are literally bein adam lamakom, between us and "the place" – this place, this planet.
+What we do know is that in just a few generations, the carbon that was removed over many millions of years by untold numbers of long-gone organisms and species is being released.
 In our lifetime, the atmosphere that nurtured not only our evolution, but the evolution of all mammals and birds, will revert or convert to something else.
-But the consequences of our actions are too long range and too far-reaching to see.
-As a result, we don't know whether our sins are like an 'av or like an 'anan.
+But the consequences of our actions are too long range and too far-reaching to know what will happen.
+We can't know when our sins cross the line from being like an `anan to being like an `av.

-This is why the passage in Job continues (37:14), God brings forth the clouds "to be a rod, or for God's land, or for lovingkindness."
-Even a rod for chastising can be wielded out of love, but from our side of reality, the two are radically different.
-We cannot know for which purpose a cloud comes out, just as we cannot be which kind of "blotting" will follow from a particular sin.
+This is like the continuation of the passage in Job (37:14): God brings forth the clouds "to be a rod, or for God's land, or for lovingkindness."
+Even a rod for chastizing can be wielded out of love, but from our side of reality, chastizing and love feel radically different, like the difference between an `anan and an `av (though either could be "for God's land").
+No one knows which kind of cloud or which kind of "blotting" will follow from these sins of ours.

-Are our sins are like an 'av, a thick cloud that will storm us, or like an 'anan, a cloud that ultimately will pass on, because we changed our path?
-Could they wipe out "kol y'kum," i.e., whole ecosystems, or all the individuals of many species?
-We simply don't know for sure; we cannot know beforehand, as it says in Job, "Do you know the dynamics balancing thick clouds?"
+Are our sins are like an 'av, a thick cloud that will storm us, or like an 'anan, a cloud that ultimately will pass on, because we changed our path in time?
+Will they wipe out "kol y'kum," i.e., whole ecosystems, whole species?
+How many species?
+We simply don't know for sure; we cannot know beforehand, just as it says in Job, "Do you know the dynamics balancing thick clouds?"
 (37:16).

-All we know sitting here today is that we are still able to take action, to pray and act to heal our relationship with the earth.
-Will we do t'shuvah, change how we live, how we drive, how we use electricity?
-Will we change our laws and our economy, so that we are part of a sustainable world?
-As the prophets teach, while there is yet time to act and pray and do t'shuvah, there is time to change the decree.
+But that doesn't mean we don't get to choose.
+What we know today is that we are still able to take action, to pray and act to heal our relationship with the earth.
+Will we do t'shuvah, change how we live, how we drive, how we use electricity and land?
+Will we change our laws and our economy so that we are part of a sustainable world?
+If Isaiah and Yom Kippur teach us anything, it's that we may yet get to decide whether or not our sins will be like thick clouds that will blot the earth.
+As the prophets and the machzor liturgy teach, while there is yet time to act and pray, to do t'shuvah, there is time to avert the decree.

 __________________